 - 3Background survey on bribery and corruption risk of the business partner by a third-party

 Regarding group companies, we also regularly (every other year) evaluate their corruption risks, including bribery, with reference to its business domain, business partner and the Corruption Perceptions Index (CPI) published by Transparency International, and management system for the risks.
 Based on the results of the risk evaluation, in consultation with local attorneys regarding the laws and regulations of each country, we establish related internal rules including anti-bribery rules for each country, and implement similar initiatives as descrived above, such as approvals and reporting procedures, due diligence of business partners, and providing e-learning of external organizations which we contract.
 In particular, for group companies evaluated as having a high risk, the legal staff of the head office visits their offices and conducts hearings, etc., and then provides guidance and support so that the above efforts can be properly designed, implemented, and carried out.
 The Legal Department of the head office monitors the implementation and execution status of these efforts to prevent corruption.

-The Laws & Ordinances Handbook for Executives and the compliance manual for employees also clearly state the prohibition of the above-mentioned corruption, and they are distributed to all executives and employees, respectively.
+The Laws & Ordinances Handbook for Executives and a compliance manual for employees also clearly describe the prohibition of corrupt acts and are distributed in handbooks and other forms to all executives and employees, respectively.
 Also, to ensure full understanding and thorough dissemination of the requirements, we offer an e-learning course that is mandatory for all executives and employees.

 5. Individual Response to COCE Violations